-The following comments made by the community as well as any others raised at the public meeting will be addressed in the Recommendation Report, which will come at a later date.
+The following comments made by the community as well as any others raised at both public meetings will be addressed in the Recommendation Report, which will come at a later date.

-- Concern as Ninth Line cannot accommodate the current traffic volumes and the proposed development will further increase traffic. - Concern with the proposed density of the development.
+- Concern as Ninth Line cannot accommodate the current traffic volumes and the proposed development will further increase traffic - Concern with the proposed height and density of the development - Questions regarding timing of Ninth Line road widening relative to construction of the proposed developments on Ninth Line - Questions regarding number of units proposed and anticipated population - Questions regarding provision of visitor and retail parking

-Development Issues 7.
+7. Development Issues